 From seating layouts to material selection, every decision directly impacts your total project budget.

-Several key factors determine the total cost of restaurant furniture in Ghana:
+Several key factors determine the total cost of restaurant furniture in Ghana.

 Lower-quality materials may seem cheaper initially but often lead to faster wear and higher replacement costs.
 Using a structured inspection process helps avoid these risks.